ababakerosman0001/14-Bus-Power-System/README.md

 Method 1 provides superior local voltage support at the endpoint.
 Method 2 achieves a more balanced improvement across the wider network and results in lower total system losses, making it the more efficient technical solution for the overall grid.

----

-## Key Conclusions

-**Proximity of reactive support matters.** Localized reactive compensation at the load center is the most effective way to correct severe voltage drops at remote buses.

-**Reactive reserve is critical.** A stable system requires generators to maintain reactive reserve.
-When generators operate at Qmax in the base case, the system has no capacity to respond to load growth, making it highly vulnerable to voltage collapse.

-**Trade-off between local voltage and system efficiency.** Shunt capacitors provide the best local voltage lift.
-Generator-side adjustments produce lower system losses but distribute the improvement more broadly rather than targeting the critical bus directly.

-**Var-starved network sensitivity.** In a reactive power limited network, even moderate load increases can produce disproportionately large voltage drops when no reactive reserve exists.